710 Leona St., Elyria, OH 44035

 A meniscus is a disk-shaped piece of cartilage that acts as a shock absorber inside a joint.
 Each knee has one lateral meniscus under the outer knob of the thighbone and one medial meniscus under the inner knob of the thighbone.

-Both the lateral and medial meniscus acts as a natural cushion between the thigh bone (femur) and the shin bone (tibia).
+Both the lateral and medial meniscus act as a natural cushion between the thigh bone (femur) and the shin bone (tibia).
 The two cushions prevent excess wear and tear inside the knee joint by keeping the ends of the two bones from rubbing together.

 Each meniscus also absorbs much of the shock of jumps and landings and helps to distribute joint fluid evenly to lubricate and nourish the knee.